Lycksele Municipality

 Lycksele Municipality (Lycksele kommun; Liksjoe tjïelte; Liksjuon kommuvdna) is a municipality in Västerbotten County in northern Sweden.
-Its seat is located in Lycksele.
+Its seat is located in Lycksele and the municipality is located in the southern parts of Swedish Lapland.

-The municipality traces its history to Lycksele parish, which was in effect during the 19th century with very similar borders and size (5,000-5,500 km²).
+The municipality traces its history to Lycksele parish, which was in effect during the 19th century with very similar borders and size (5,000-5,500 km2).
 The whole rural municipality Lycksele became a market town (köping) in 1929 and city in 1946.
 In 1971 it was amalgamated with Örträsk Municipality.

 Generally the northern municipalities, already sparsely populated, have population decreases, but various supporting projects also exist.
 For instance, a campus of Umeå University is situated here.

 Localities

 There are two localities (or urban areas) in Lycksele Municipality: